 An ever increasing number of people are using online resources when it comes to dating.
 The truth is that many, many individuals have started long-lasting relationships through the use of online dating platforms.
 However, with alarming regularity, people are victimized and even killed by connections made via online dating platforms.
-There ate 10 safety tips you need to pay close attention to when you arrange a real world date with someone you met online.
+There are 10 Safety Tips for a Real World Date with a Person Met Online.
+You need to pay close attention to when you arrange a real world date with someone you met online.

 Tell a Friend the Details